 THE TEAL STAGE OF BLUE | INTERMEDIATE RISK

-Many treatments have irreversible consequences, so it is worth doing it right the first time.
-It is commonly understood in medical circles that long-term survival is improved by receiving optimal treatment up front...
+Many treatments have irreversible consequences, so the goal is to do it right the first time.
+It is well known that long-term survival is improved by receiving optimal treatment upfront.
+The first treatment is your best opportunity to eradicate cancer…

-PSA plays a variety of roles, the most familiar being screening to detect prostate cancer at an early stage.
+PSA plays a variety of roles, the most familiar being screening to detect prostate cancer.
 PSA also helps to define the Stages of Blue.
 Another role of PSA is to detect cancer relapse after surgery or radiation.
-Lastly, rises or declines in PSA after hormone therapy or chemotherapy help determine whether a treatment is working...
+Lastly, rises or declines in PSA after hormone therapy or chemotherapy…

-The two major components of the pathology report from a random 12-core biopsy are the Gleason score, which measures how aggressive the tumor appears, and the quantity of cancer in the 12-core specimen...
+The two major components of the pathology report from a random 12-core biopsy are the Gleason score, which measures how aggressive the tumor appears, and the quantity of cancer, i.e., the extent of disease detected by the 12-core specimen…

-Multiparametric MRI (MP-MRI) provides a three-dimensional image of the prostate, giving important information about the cancer’s location, size, and how “aggressive” it appears.
-MP-MRI also greatly increases the confidence that higher-grade cancers are not being overlooked in men on active surveillance.
-MP-MRI is usually performed without an endorectal coil...
+Multiparametric MRI (MRI) provides a three-dimensional image of the prostate, giving important information about the cancer’s location, size, and how “aggressive” it appears.
+MRI also greatly increases the confidence that higher-grade cancers are not being overlooked in men on active surveillance.
+MRI is usually performed without an endorectal coil…

 While multiparametric MRI and color Doppler ultrasound are excellent tools for monitoring disease inside the prostate, scanning the rest of the body for cancer that may have spread to the lymph nodes or bones is also critical.
 Body scans are necessary for every Stage of Blue except Sky…